September 16-December 6, 2024

 For more information, please email us at [email protected], or call (212) 715-1269 or (212) 715-1293.

-Make-Up Classes: Please attend the course you have registered for as much as possible.
-However, if you are an online student and will miss a class, you may arrange a make-up class in a different online or in-person section in the same semester.
-More information on how to schedule a makeup class will be provided in the Welcome Email.
+In addition, if you will miss a class, it may also be possible to arrange a make-up class in a different online or in-person section in the same semester.
+Ideally, this should be scheduled for the same material/class as your missed class, but please note that options may be limited.
+When possible, please reach out to schedule these in advance as slots are first come, first served.
+More information on how to schedule a make-up class will be provided in the Welcome Email.

 Japan Society strongly encourages everyone entering the building to be up to date on COVID-19 vaccines, including any boosters for which they are eligible.
 In-person students do not need to provide proof of vaccination and booster.